valensupport/valensupport.github.io/pages/customer_specific_apis.md

 For api1, please always use XML.

 ##### Request body
-The OpenAPI3 supports two modes: the Schema and the Example.
-The schema section calls out each element, defines the data type, annotates with a "\*" if the element is required, and shows any constraints needed for the element.
+The OpenAPI3 supports two modes: the Schema mode and the Example Value mode.
+The schema section defines each element, defines the data type, annotates with a "\*" if the element is required, and shows any constraints needed for the element.

 ![Sample Workers Compensation Request Body]({{ "/images/SchemaAndExample.PNG" | absolute_url }})